TrainND Northeast

 What if I don't pass the state certification exam?

 You are allowed to retake the exam twice.
 To take the exam a second time, you’ll need to reserve and pay for a seat in the exam.
 Lake Region State College is one of several testing sites in North Dakota.
 Visit TrainND’s website to view testing availability at LRSC and to reserve a spot.
-If testing at LRSC isn’t ideal for you, reach out to one of these facilities to inquire about testing opportunities.
+If testing at LRSC isn’t ideal for you, contact one of these facilities to inquire about testing opportunities.

 The fee to retake the exam is your responsibility, however, your sponsor may be willing to pay your retesting fee.
 Students should inquire with their sponsor regarding this option.